George Tod (judge)

-George Tod (December 11, 1773 – April 11, 1841) was a politician in the U.S. State of Ohio in the Ohio State Senate, and an Ohio Supreme Court Judge 1806-1810, and a soldier who fought in the War of 1812.
+George Tod (December 11, 1773 – April 11, 1841) was an American politician, jurist and soldier who was a senator in the Ohio State Senate, and an Ohio Supreme Court Judge (1806-1810).
+He fought in the War of 1812.

 Early life

-George Tod was born in Suffield, Connecticut, and graduated from Yale in 1797.
+Tod was born in Suffield, Connecticut, and graduated from Yale in 1797.
 He taught school, studied law at Litchfield Law School, and was admitted to the bar in Connecticut.
 He married Sallie Isaacs in 1797.
 She was sister in law of Governor Ingersoll.
 Children Charlotte and Jonathan were born in Connecticut.
 In 1808, he took on as an apprentice, the young Jesse Root Grant, the future father of Ulysses S. Grant, for four years.

 The West

 Tod came to the Western Reserve in 1800.
 He was appointed Prosecuting Attorney of Trumbull County that year.
 He was a township clerk 1802-1804.
 Tod was elected to the Ohio Senate for the third and fourth General Assemblies, 1804-1806.
 In 1806 the Ohio Legislature appointed him a judge of the Ohio Supreme Court.